UCF/UCF-CREOL-json-formatter/readme.md

 ## Changelog ##

+### 0.4 ###

+* changed shortcode name to ucf-creol-people-directory.
+* set default to GrpID=1 and base_uri to SqltoJson.aspx.
+* reformatted image card block to house more data.
+* linked images to respective older people homepage.

 ### 0.3 ###
 * test push - making sure it works with the github uploader on Creol Cms Dev.